rust-lang/book/src/ch20-01-single-threaded.md

 method.
 The `lines` method returns an iterator of `Result<String, std::io::Error>` by splitting the stream of data whenever it sees a newline byte.
 To get each `String`, we map and `unwrap` each `Result`.
-The `Result` might be an error if the data isn't valid UTF-8 or if there was a problem reading from the stream.
-Again, a production program should handle these errors more gracefully, but we're choosing to stop the program in the error case for simplicity.
+The `Result` might be an error if the data isn’t valid UTF-8 or if there was a problem reading from the stream.
+Again, a production program should handle these errors more gracefully, but we’re choosing to stop the program in the error case for simplicity.

-The browser signals the end of an HTTP request by sending two newline characters in a row, so to get one request from the stream, we take lines while they're not the empty string.
-Once we've collected the lines into the vector, we're printing them out using pretty debug formatting so we can take a look at the instructions the web browser is sending to our server.
+The browser signals the end of an HTTP request by sending two newline characters in a row, so to get one request from the stream, we take lines while they’re not the empty string.
+Once we’ve collected the lines into the vector, we’re printing them out using pretty debug formatting so we can take a look at the instructions the web browser is sending to our server.

 Let’s try this code!
 Start the program and make a request in a web browser